deepnetstore/dn_key_pro/tools/README.md

    ```bash
    pip install esptool pyserial
    ```
+3. **Configure the script**: Update the paths at the top of `dn_key_pro_recovery.py`
-3. Run the recovery tool as needed
+4. Run the recovery tool

 ## Troubleshooting

+- **Configuration errors**: The script will check all paths and report any issues
 - **Permission errors on Linux**: May need to add user to dialout group
 - **Driver issues on Windows**: May need CH340/ESP32-S3 drivers
-- **Port busy errors**: Device may be running firmware (this is normal)
-- **No devices detected**: Try hardware recovery sequence
+- **Device not detected**: Ensure device is connected and in download mode
+- **Path not found errors**: Double-check that all configured paths exist

-For detailed guidance, run the tool in interactive mode.
+For detailed guidance, check the log file created by the script.